 Unfortunately, many hobbyists often forget about the humidity.
 Lots of animals that require paludarium setups need an adequate humidity level.
 In dry tanks, they can essentially suffocate.

-However, keep in mind that high level of humidity cannot be desirable as well because it will cause condensation and encourage the growth of bacteria and fungus in the tank.
+However, keep in mind that a high level of humidity cannot be desirable as well because it will cause condensation and encourage the growth of bacteria and fungus in the tank.
 Therefore, keeping the humidity level in the optimal range becomes a very important task in paludarium setups.

 Examples of Paludarium.